mathieuduperre/poolmonitoring/README.md

 # poolmonitoring
 Raspberry pi Pool monitoring project

 This project is about monitoring a pool using a raspberry pi and a bunch of small sensors .
+The probing is done through arduino/raspberry pi, and sent to thingspeak for graphs. we will use ifft later to create alerts.

 2 temperature sensors (DS18b20) waterproof.
 Connected using a 5k resistor (google how to connect to raspberry pi, fairly easy)